marijnh/Eloquent-JavaScript/04_data.md

 {{index "task management example"}}

-That program manages queue of tasks.
+That program manages a queue of tasks.
 You add tasks to the end of the queue by calling `remember("groceries")`, and when you're ready to do something, you call `getTask()` to get (and remove) the front item from the queue.
 The `rememberUrgently` function also adds a task but